Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Walsh-Hadamard Neural Operator Architecture

-We first validate WHNO on steady-state Darcy flow through heterogeneous porous media with binary permeability.
-Training data consists of random geometries with 4 rectangular obstacles on a $64 \times 64$ grid, solved using an iterative Jacobi solver.
-The WHNO model (16 sequencies, 16 encoder channels, 340,249 parameters) is trained for 400 epochs using AdamW optimiser with masked MSE loss computed only on pore regions.
+An earlier iteration of this architecture was validated on steady-state Darcy flow through heterogeneous porous media with binary permeability $\kappa \in \{0, 1\}$, trained on random geometries with $4$ rectangular obstacles on a $64 \times 64$ grid solved by an iterative Jacobi solver.
+That earlier model used $16$ sequencies, $16$ encoder channels, and a U-Net decoder, totalling $340{,}249$ parameters; it was trained for $400$ epochs with AdamW and an MSE loss restricted to pore regions, and reaches $0.88\%$ relative error on test geometries (Figure~\ref{fig:pressure_comparison}).
+The Walsh-Hadamard basis represents the binary-permeability interfaces well at this smaller scale.
+The controlled WHNO\,vs.\,FNO comparison that supports the main claims of this paper uses the larger dilated-convolution architecture described above (\(1{,}555{,}153\) parameters at matched count for both models), and is presented in Section~\ref{sec:results}.

-Figure~\ref{fig:pressure_comparison} shows representative predictions.
-The model achieves 0.88\% relative error (percentage of pressure range) with validation loss lower than training loss.
-Errors concentrate near obstacle boundaries where pressure gradients are steep.
-Training completes in approximately 2 to 3 minutes on CPU.

-We now turn to more challenging applications, heat conduction and Burgers equation, where we conduct comprehensive comparisons with FNO and introduce ensemble optimisation.